grmble/grmble.github.io/content/md/posts/2022-10-28-learn-you-a-keeframe-part-3.md

 It is time to write a more substantial example.
 We are going to write a lifter's log, with records (haha!) of weights lifted and fancy charts.
-By pure chance I already have such a thing and I love it, except for 2 deficencies: data entry sucks and it does not run on my phone.
+By pure chance I already have such a thing and I love it, except for 2 deficiencies: data entry sucks and it does not run on my phone.

 ## Requirements